Creating “Product” Schema Markup

 • Offers

-Once one of these has been fulfilled, the remaining properties will become recommended rather than required.
+Once you fulfill one of these requirements, the remaining properties will become recommended rather than required.
 That being said, it is always best to markup all three properties as they can provide more information in the rich result.

 💡 TIP!
 Add Review, aggregateRating, and Offers properties to provide more information in the rich results.